lafvintech/LAFVIN-Multi-In-One-Breakout-Board/docs/source/Introduction.rst

 Resource Download
 -----------------

-All the necessary code and library files for this course are provided.
-You can obtain all the resources through the following link.
+The sample code required for this course has been provided; you can access all the resources via the following link.

 .. raw:: html

-    <a href="_static/Test_Code.zip" class="btn btn-primary" download>📥 Download Code And Libraries</a>
+    <a href="_static/Test_Code.zip" class="btn btn-primary" download>📥 Download Example program</a>

 ----